-Umm, hello, you out there, it’s Valentines Day tomorrow.
+Not sure how it’s here already but Valentines Day is coming up.
 Have you thought about making any yummy dessert or treats for that someone special yet?
-I have.
-Of course.
-That’s all I do.
+I have and these Strawberry White Chocolate Truffles are an absolute winner.

 - White chocolate